- Devour Everything

 On our way back to Mendoza, we stopped in a small town for a traditional asado lunch.
 It was full of local families celebrating Easter, and we sat and drank wine and ate all manner of meats, just basking in the warm March day and feeling like we belonged there.

 After spending the next morning walking around Mendoza, we caught a flight back to Buenos Aires for our last day in Argentina.
 Obviously you could spend an entire week here, and it’s ideal to have 2-3 days in a new city to explore, but there’s still a TON you can see with just one day…this was all we could fit in our Argentina itinerary.
 You just need a game plan.

-We stayed at a cute Airbnb in Palermo, so were pretty central to everything.
+We stayed at a cute Airbnb in Palermo (that is sadly no longer available), so were pretty central to everything.
 We got in pretty late at night due to flight delays (yes, more), so after dropping our bags we had the taxi driver take us straight to dinner at Don Julio, where we had a reservation.
 A traditional steakhouse is a must on any Argentina itinerary, but particularly in Buenos Aires.

 Knowing time was short, we got an early start the next morning and headed toward delicious coffee and pastries.
 There are soooo many options for this in Buenos Aires (delish coffee!) but I was dying to try out Felix Felicis, a Harry Potter-themed coffee shop in the adorable Palermo Soho neighborhood.